-If you are not in an area where COVID-19 is spreading, or if you have not travelled from an area or have not been in close contact with someone who has and is feeling unwell, your chances of getting it is still relatively low.
-However, the virus can live on surfaces for up to 10 days so being aware of if you have been exposed can be very difficult.
+People living in an area where COVID-19 is spreading, or who have traveled from an area or have been in close contact with someone who has and is feeling unwell, have a higher risk of contracting the virus.
+The virus can live on surfaces for up to 10 days so being aware of if you have been exposed can be very difficult.
+Currently, health experts believe that coronavirus cannot be transmitted through airborne transmission.

 Persons who believe they have come into contact with the virus should monitor how they feel, watch for symptoms and stay home in quarantine for a minimum of 14 days.
-Anyone who has traveled outside of Canada must self isolate for a minimum of 14 days as well.
+Anyone who has traveled outside of Canada must self isolate for a minimum of 14 days and upon returning to Canada, provide the government with an approved self isolation plan.
+There is currently an official global travel advisory and pandemic COVID-19 travel health notice in effect asking Canadian to avoid non-essential travel outside Canada until further notice.
 There is no specific antiviral treatment recommended for COVID-19 infection.

 The BC Centre for Disease Control (BCCDC) says to call your health-care provider or 1-888-COVID19 (1-888-268-4319), the province's new dedicated coronavirus hotline, if you believe you have symptoms and have been in contact with someone who is known to have the illness.
 The same applies if you have symptoms and have returned from - or been in contact with someone who has returned from - an area with widespread community transmission of the illness.
-The BCCDC says: "If you have no symptoms, mild symptoms or you are a returning traveller selfisolating at home, you do not require a test."
+The BCCDC has outlined if/when someone should be tested on their website.
 You can also use B.C.'s new online assessment tool.